How to Clean Your Oven

-Nothing is worse on Thanksgiving than opening up your oven door to place your turkey in the oven and seeing old baked-on spills and dirty oven walls.
+Nothing is worse than opening up your oven door and seeing old baked-on spills and dirty oven walls.
 Head off this disaster by giving your oven a good cleaning before the big day.
 To help you with this project, here are some tips to make it easy.

 Use rubber gloves when cleaning your oven.
 Remove the racks and soak them in hot soapy water.
 A great place to do this is in your bathtub, but be sure to line it first with towels to prevent scratching of the tub surface.
 Adding a handful of dishwasher powder to the soaking water helps loosen all the burned-on bits.